thisisbud/terraform-provider-http/README.md

 # Terraform Provider: HTTP

 This HTTP provider requests an URL and will retry the request in case of error using an exponential backoff logic.
+This provider can be used as :
+- A data source
+- A resource

+ See example usage below

 ## Requirements